ainoschulz/GEOG-349_portfolio/README.md

 ![Figure 7](images/squirrels_2.png)
 *Figure 7.
 Trend of flying squirrel observations over time.*<br> <br>

-## Description of data
-### Week 1
-The map of week 1 used a heat vulnerability dataset from Helsinki InfoShare, and a greenspace layer from the Helsinki City WFS.
-The index is measured as a function of exposure, sensitivity, and adaptive capacity.<br> <br>
-[Urban Heat Vulnerability Index of Helsinki](hri.fi/data/en_GB/dataset/helsingin-lampohaavoittuvuusindeksi).
-The maintainer of the dataset is Helsingin kaupunginkanslia.
-The dataset has been downloaded from Helsinki Region Infoshare service on 09.06.2024 under the license Creative Commons Attribution 4.0.<br> <br>
-### Week 2
-The map of week 2 used a PPGIS dataset collected by Kajosaari et al. (2024).
-It consist of two main attributes: probability for positive perceived quality and probability for negative perceived quality. <br> <br>
-Kajosaari, A., Hasanzadeh, K., Fagerholm, N., Nummi, P., Kuusisto-Hjort, P., & Kyttä, M. (2024).
-Predicting context-sensitive urban green space quality to support urban green infrastructure planning.
-Landscape and Urban Planning, 242, 104952. [https://doi.org/10.1016/j.landurbplan.2023.104952](https://doi.org/10.1016/j.landurbplan.2023.104952) <br> <br>
-### Week 3
-Maps of week 3 use internet speed data provided by Ookla from the first quarter of 2022.
-No metadata was found, and only the information on downloading speed was thus used.<br> <br>
-Data downloaded from Ookla in parquet format using [link.](https://ookla-open-data.s3.us-west-2.amazonaws.com/parquet/performance/type=mobile/year=2022/quarter=1/2022-01-01_performance_mobile_tiles.parquet) <br> <br>
-### Week 4
-Maps of week 4 use flying squirrel data from Metsähallitus.
-Data includes flying squirrel observations with geometric information from a large time scale.
-The data was downloaded form the link on the course page and more information on the data can be found from the page of [Metsähallitus](https://www.metsa.fi/en/project/flying-squirrel-life/flying-squirrel-information/) <br> <br>
-### Final maps
-For the final maps data from two different websites were used.
-For the static maps data from ARCLIM was downloaded.
-In the visualization mean values of 1991 – 2020 and trend values of 1951 – 2021 were used to visualize snow season lengths and annual mean temperature.
-Snow season length is expressed in days and annual mean temperature in Kelvins, but it was visualized in Celsius degrees.
-For the interactive maps data from Global Biodiversity Information Facility (GBIF) was used to study the spatial and temporal variations in Arctic Fox and Polar Bear observations.
-The data includes multiple variables, including geometric information.
-It is critical to note that the dataset has imprecise coordinates which can be seen in the maps. <br> <br>
-Rantanen, Mika; Kämäräinen, Matti; Niittynen, Pekka; Phoenix, Gareth K; Lenoir, Jonathan; Maclean, Ilya; et al. (2023).
-Mean conditions of 1991-2020 of ARCLIM variables. figshare.
-Dataset. [https://doi.org/10.6084/m9.figshare.21739511.v2](https://doi.org/10.6084/m9.figshare.21739511.v2) <br> <br>
-Rantanen, Mika; Kämäräinen, Matti; Niittynen, Pekka; Phoenix, Gareth K; Lenoir, Jonathan; Maclean, Ilya; et al. (2023).
-Trend values of 1951-2021 of ARCLIM variables. figshare.
-Dataset. [https://doi.org/10.6084/m9.figshare.21739496.v2](https://doi.org/10.6084/m9.figshare.21739496.v2) <br> <br>
-GBIF.org (03 June 2024) GBIF Occurrence Download from [https://doi.org/10.15468/dl.tueu85](https://doi.org/10.15468/dl.tueu85) (Arctic Fox) <br> <br>
-GBIF.org (03 June 2024) GBIF Occurrence Download from [https://doi.org/10.15468/dl.2h8g9b](https://doi.org/10.15468/dl.2h8g9b) (Polar Bear) <br> <br>

 ## Final work
 ### Introduction to topic
 As my final work I wanted to investigate the changes in the Arctic.
 I first stumbled upon the GBIF dataset and thought that it could be interesting to visualize the changes in species distribution of two representative Arctic species, the Arctic Fox and Polar Bear.
 Since the ARCLIM dataset also seemed interesting and it concentrates on the same region where the studied species are found, I thought about how I could incorporate it to my other datasets.
 I first wanted to make an interactive visualization with yearly mean temperatures and species observations.
 However, because the ARCLIM dataset is so large, this proved not to be feasible as the resulting html file wouldn’t open and could not be uploaded to GitHub due to its size.
 Thus, I decided to do a more simpler analysis that wouldn’t produce too large file sizes. <br> <br>